Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/19-secure-data-access.md

 In this task, you assign an item permission and create a OneLake data access role and experiment with how they work together to restrict access to data in a Lakehouse.

-1. Stay in the browser where you're logged in as the second user.
+1. Stay in the browser where you're logged in as the second user - <inject key="testuser" enableCopy="true"/>.
+ .
 2. Select **OneLake** on the left navigation bar.
 The second user doesn't see the lakehouse.
 3. Return to the browser where you're logged in as the Workspace Admin.
 4. Select **Workspaces** on the left menu and select your workspace.
 Hover over the name of the lakehouse.